Frequently Asked Questions

 - Child is a triplet or quadruplet

-The Victorian Government is investing in kindergarten programs for all three year olds – giving our children an extra year of learning, playing and making friends.
+From 2020, they are investing in kindergarten programs for all three-year-olds – giving the children an extra year of learning, socializing and development.

-Within NERPSA, Violet Town Kindergarten will commence 15 hours of funded three year old Kindergarten in 2020.
-This means that Kindergarten will be free for any child eligible for the fees subsidy.
+Kindergarten programs for three-year-olds are being rolled out across Victoria within certain municipalities Within NERPSA, Violet Town Kindergarten commenced 15 hours of funded three-year-old kindergarten in 2020.
+This meant that Violet Town Kindergarten was free for any child eligible for the fees subsidy.

-All other services will commence funded three year old Kindergarten in 2022.
-Until this time, there are no subsidies available for three year old programs which are fee for service, that is, fees need to be paid to meet the costs of running the program, paying staff and operational costs.
+All other services will commence funded three-year-old kindergarten in 2022.
+Until this time, there are no subsidies available for three-year-old programs within NERPSA and therefore fees must be paid to meet the costs of running the program, paying staff and operational costs.

 2020 fees range from $190 - $230 for 3 year old unfunded programs and $270 - $365 for 3 and 4 year old funded programs.